Wind

 Synchronous Inverters (grid-tie)

 Synchronous inverters change DC power into AC power to be fed into the utility grid.
 A power system with this type of inverter uses the utility company as a storage battery.
 When the sun is shining, your electricity comes from the PV array, via the inverter.
 If the PV array is making more power than you are using, the excess is sold to the utility power company through a second electric meter.
 If you use more power than the PV array can supply, the utility makes up the difference.
 This type of system makes the most sense if you have utility power, because there are no batteries to maintain or replace, but it has a very long payback period and may not be cost-effective at today's electric rates.
 Using a multifunction inverter allows you to sell excess power to the utility, and also maintain a battery bank for standby power in the event of a utility power failure.
-Grid-tie inverters to directly connect wind turbines to the utility grid without batteries are under development.

 Multifunction Inverters